 Here, the people themselves are seen as objects for a (distant) touristic gaze, kind of like the generic mostly-naked-woman-in-tropical-paradise postcard that we still see today.
 More examples of colonial era Orientalist postcards depicting Burma (from Images of Asia):

-1908:Lisa Wade is a professor of sociology at Occidental College.
+1908:Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.